EFAP Section 3

 1. The shared equipment allocation must be decided by a two-thirds vote of the eligible participating Food Pantries and Lead Agency.

-2. An individual Food Pantry, or Lead Agency has the authority to decide on its own if it wishes to purchase equipment or undertake a capital improvement out of its own allocation.
-The Food Assistance purchase or project approval processes must still be followed.
+2. An individual Food Pantry, Food Bank, or Lead Agency has the authority to decide on its own if it wishes to purchase equipment or undertake a capital improvement out of its own allocation.
+The FA purchase or project approval processes must still be followed.

 11. Allocating funds in the Food Pantry category.